koalateadev/android-templates/patterns/flow-coroutine-patterns.md

 ## Best Practices

-1. ✅ Use StateFlow for UI state
+- Use StateFlow for UI state
-2. ✅ Use SharedFlow for one-time events
+- Use SharedFlow for one-time events
-3. ✅ Use `flowOn` to specify dispatcher
+- Use flowOn to specify dispatcher
-4. ✅ Handle errors with try-catch or catch operator
+- Handle errors with try-catch or catch operator
-5. ✅ Cancel flows when no longer needed
+- Cancel flows when no longer needed
-6. ✅ Use `stateIn` to convert Flow to StateFlow
+- Use stateIn to convert Flow to StateFlow
-7. ✅ Collect flows in lifecycle-aware manner
+- Collect flows in lifecycle-aware manner
-8. ✅ Use appropriate started policy for stateIn
-9. ✅ Test flows with Turbine
+- Test flows with Turbine
-10. ✅ Use debounce for search and user input
+- Use debounce for search and user input

 ## Resources